youtype/boto3_stubs_docs/mypy_boto3_redshift/client.md

 ### revoke_snapshot_access

-Removes the ability of the specified AWS customer account to restore the specified snapshot.
+Removes the ability of the specified account to restore the specified snapshot.

 Type annotations for `boto3.client("redshift").revoke_snapshot_access` method.